-This is all the more important for CO2 detectors (carbon dioxide) as it is naturally present in ambient air (about 400 ppm) and will distort CO2 measured values.
-For this gas, the "zero » shall be set with an « air zero grade » cylinder.
+This is even more important for CO2 detectors (carbon dioxide) because it is naturally present in the ambient air (about 400 ppm) and will distort the measured values of CO2.
+For this gas, the "zero" setting must be done with "zero grade air".

-This gas detector check is made by injecting a known concentration of gas to confirm the proper operation of the sensor (response time to the gas) and the alarms activation on the device.
+This verification of the gas detector is simply carried out by applying a known concentration of gas to confirm the performance of the sensor (response time to the gas) and the activation of the different alarm thresholds of the device.

-For maintenance, periodical checkings and calibration of gas detectors we offer a wide range of classic or customizable gaseous mixtures in lightweight disposable single use cylinders.
-Our available offer gathers a full range of gases from classic LEL binary mixtures up to complex and multiple mixtures used in laboratories with very low level concentrations.
+For maintenance operations, periodic checks or calibration of gas detectors, we offer a very wide range of standard or customized gas mixes in light disposable cylinders.
+The available offer covers a complete range from simple binary LEL mixes (for explosive gases), to complex and multiple mixes used in laboratories with very low concentration levels.

-Gaseous mixtures are gravimetrically mixed under the requirements of the ISO6142 standard.
-They ensure accuracy, optimal stability and maximal shelf life.
+The gas mixtures are mixed by gravimetry generally applying the principles of ISO6142.
+They guarantee precision, optimal stability and maximum shelf life.